pcda17/pcda17.github.io/week-02.md

 #### Downloading Reviews from Amazon (the hard way)

-Start a new Python 3 notebook by going to File/New Notebook in the browser window.
+Start a new Python 3 notebook by going to `File/New Notebook` in the Jupyter window.

 Enter the following in a cell.